zhangzhehao95/CNN-MoCo/README.md

 ## Usage
 You will need a config file to direct the code.
 By setting `train_model = True`, the training process is enabled.
 By setting `pred_model = True`, the code will compile the CNN model and load the pre-trained weights file.

-You can run the demo code to reduce the streaking artifacts from the SPARE images using the provided model:
+You can run the demo to reduce the streaking artifacts from the SPARE images using the provided model:

 ```
 python artifact_reduction_cnn/main.py -c demo_config.py -d data/ -e experiments/